“Hope for the best, plan for the worst.”

 Creating a Content Strategy Framework

-How can you regain control of those aspects of the content you produce that matter to your organization, and to you, from a professional integrity standpoint?
+How can you regain control of those aspects of the content you produce that matter to your organization, and you, from a professional integrity standpoint?

 You create a framework for content strategy.